-Hazard Mitigation Planning
+Hazard Mitigation Planning Division

-Local Hazard Mitigation Planning
+Local Hazard Mitigation Planning Unit

-Because of the history of disasters throughout California, encouraging communities to adopt Local Hazard Mitigation Plans (LHMPs) is a priority.
+Since California regularly experiences natural disasters, encouraging communities to develop and adopt LHMPs is a priority.
 The Federal Disaster Mitigation Act of 2000 (DMA 2000) requires that states review LHMPs as part of their state hazard mitigation planning process.
 The intent is three‐fold: